eads/tablechart/README.md

 Energy [E-Center Project](https://github.com/ecenter/ecenter).
 Released under the Fermitools license (modified BSD).
 See LICENSE.txt for more information.

+## Examples

+See [examples.html](examples.html) for code samples and example usage.
+The repository includes recent versions of jQuery and jqPlot for convenience.

 ## Setup

 jQuery 1.4+, jqPlot, and jqPlot's categoryAxisRenderer plugin are required